 Ear mite symptoms can cause extreme discomfort for your cat.
+Ear mites can look very similar to other feline ear conditions, but there are a few telltale signs you can use to differentiate between them.
 Learn how to tell the difference between a case of mites and a yeast infection of the ear canal so you can get your cat some relief right away.

 About Cat Ear Mites

 Ear mites are tiny parasites that enjoy warm moist environments.
 The ear canal of your cat makes an ideal feeding and breeding ground.
 Ear mites consume earwax and irritate the ear lining.
-This incessant irritation leads the body to secrete a serum in response.
-The deeper the irritation, the more the skin lining will be attacked.
-This can lead to full on bleeding.
-A cat with a dark-colored discharge coating the ear canal should always be suspect for an infection.
+This incessant irritation stimulates the body to produce serum or discharge in response.
+The deeper the irritation, the more inflammation will occur, which can lead to full on bleeding if your cat begins scratching their ears.
+A cat with a dark-colored discharge coating the ear canal should always be a suspect for an infection.

 It is also important for pet owners to be on the alert for ear mites if their cat is an outdoor cat or is often exposed to other pets.
-Although cat ear mites will not affect humans, they are rapidly spread by or to other animals such as dogs and rabbits.
+Although cat ear mites will not affect humans, they are rapidly spread by or to other animals, such as dogs and rabbits.
 Moreover, ear mites are very easily spread.
-Even a mere second of contact is all one of these tiny crab-like creatures requires to leap onto your pet and trigger the countdown to an infection.
+Even a mere moment of contact is all one of these tiny spider-like creatures requires to leap onto your pet and trigger the countdown to an infection.

 Cat Ear Mite Symptoms

-Cat ear mite symptoms will go away with treatment, but it is important for pet owners to remember that this is a highly pet-communicable syndrome.
-When one cat is treated for ear mites, any other pets residing in the household must also be treated.
-This includes hamsters, rabbits, ferrets, gerbils, mice and dogs.
-Your veterinarian will inform you of the details involved, but a cat owner should be diligent during his cat's treatment time and understand that re-infection will be a highly inconvenient scenario if caution isn't exercised.
+Cat ear mite symptoms will go away with treatment, but it is important for pet owners to remember that this is a highly contagious parasite.
+When one cat is diagnosed with and treated for ear mites, any other pets residing in the household must also be treated as well.
+This includes ferrets and dogs.
+Your veterinarian will inform you of the details involved, but you should be diligent during your cat's treatment time and understand that re-infection will be a highly inconvenient scenario if caution isn't exercised.